luttcm/classicML/README.md

 LinearSVC model that classifies the make blobs dataset.
 The model was trained and the results were visualized with a decision boundary.
 # 5 - Tree
 Tree model, which classifies a dataset with cancer.
 The model at standard depth shows a result of 1.0 on the train and 0.9 on the test.
 Most likely, the model was overfitting; an attempt to correct this by limiting the tree depth did not lead to anything.
+# 6 - Random Forest
+This model performed well as both a classifier and a regressor.
+Both there and there are equally high results.
+Works better and does not overtrain like a simple tree.